 The Met Office is responsible for declaring a heatwave.
 Last year, they courted controversy when they raised the threshold for eight counties by 1C.

 At the time, climate campaigners said the move could make hotter weather appear normal, drawing attention away from the fact that heatwaves are driven in part by human-caused climate change.

 A heatwave is officially declared in a county following three consecutive days where the temperature threshold for a heatwave is met or exceeded.

-Most counties in the south east of England, for example, have a threshold of 27C, while central areas of England and the south-east of Wales have a threshold of 26C.
+In the south eastern parts of England, most counties have a threshold temperature of 27C, while central areas have a threshold temperature of 26C.

 Wet bulb temperature measures how well our bodies are able to cool down by sweating when it’s hot, and the lower the wet bulb temperature, the easier it is for us to cool ourselves down.